AnupriyaSharma294/ecom-webservice/README.md

 # Spring boot Web service application.
-- Use for sample jenkins job execution
+- Use for executing sample jenkins job
 - Use for automated CI / CD pipleline
 - Use for Docker image creation
 - Use for Dcoker pipeline creation